nhsconnect/prm-infra/DX_README.md

 ## Access Jump Box
 A jump box can be provisioned in the public subnet of the VPC:
 - Ensure that the configuration variable `provision_jump` is set to `1` and update the AWS resources using terraform
+- The security group of the Jump Box will be updated to allow your IP (and only your IP) address access
 - Extract the IP address for the jump box

 ```